FedCF: Fair Federated Conformal Prediction: FedCF Theory and Methodology

-Theorem \ref{thm:main_cov_thm} gives us bounds for the coverage level, which we can convert into bounds for the coverage gap between groups for fairness evaluation.
-The interval bounds provide finite sample guarantees that are typically seen in the CP literature, at the cost of being a more conservative estimate.
-Conversely, point estimates provide tight coverage estimates, but assume IID data, and may violate those guarantees.
+Theorem \ref{thm:main_cov_thm} gives us bounds for the coverage level, which translate into bounds for the coverage gap between groups for fairness evaluation.
+We note that $\lambda_\text{opt} = \lambda_\text{max}$ is a degenerate solution satisfying the closeness criterion, and formally show that the condition to ensure entries of $\lambda_\text{opt} < \lambda_\text{max}$: